Responsive neurostimulation device

-Medical Uses
+Medical uses

 Epilepsy

 The use of neurostimulation to treat epileptic seizures is only recommended in those who have failed multiple medications for the treatment of their seizures.
 The NeuroPace RNS system was approved for use by the FDA in 2013 and is the only medical device for epilepsy that uses responsive neurostimulation.
 The device is surgically implanted into the patient's head with electrical leads placed near the site in the brain that is believed to be the origin of the patient's seizures.
 These leads record electrical activity in the brain and deliver electrical stimulation when a seizure is detected.
 The device keeps a record of abnormal electrical activity that is reviewed by a neurologist to improve the detection and treatment of seizures.
 The patient is able to record when they are having symptoms with the device to see if their symptoms are correlating with seizures.
 The use of responsive stimulation has found to be effective for seizure reduction.
-Some patient's are able to achieve complete seizure freedom with responsive and non-responsive neurostimulation.
+Some patients are able to achieve complete seizure freedom with responsive and non-responsive neurostimulation.

-Chronic Pain
+Chronic pain

 Neurostimulation for chronic pain is primarily through the use of spinal cord stimulators.
 These devices deliver electrical stimulation to different areas of the spine based on where they are implanted.
 Since 2012, Medtronic has produced spinal cord stimulators with accelerometers that can predict the patient's position.
 The device can be programmed to give additional electrical stimulation if the patient is thought to be in a more painful position.